cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/settings.md

 :::div{.feature-run-hidden}
 ### Run when hidden

-Keep CloudpilotEmu running when its browser tab is hidden.
+Keep CloudpilotEmu running when the browser tab is hidden.
 :::

 ### Emulate D-Pad